 These issues can pose an enormous problem for companies, making the whole prospect of redesigning a site less than appealing for many.

-The GDD approach to website building is fundamentally different from the traditional approach.
+The Evolution Design (ED) approach to website building is fundamentally different from the traditional approach.

-First, the GDD approach emphasizes shorter development cycles, aiming to provide a functional “launch pad site” within 1-2 weeks of kick-starting the project.
+First, the ED approach emphasizes shorter development cycles, aiming to provide a functional “launch pad site” within 1-2 weeks of kick-starting the project.

 Now, some of you are probably going to say “That isn’t a finished project!” and, you would be right.
-The key to Growth-Driven Design is that it is a continuous process, where you start small and keep building/modifying website based on results data.
+The key to Evolution Design is that it is a continuous process, where you start small and keep building/modifying/evolving your website based on results data.

 That means, there is no 1-5 year wait to see if the new design is generating leads, you check for results and implement changes every few weeks.